anutron/behavior/Docs/Delegator.md

 ### HTML properties

 Delegator uses a clearly defined API to read HTML properties off the elements it configures.
-See [Behavior.API][] for details.
+See [BehaviorAPI][] for details.

 ### Using Multiple Triggers Together